Do cats experience separation stress?

 It is also common for cats with stress to groom themselves to the point of causing hair loss and skin issues, and either stop eating or eat too fast, making them sick.
 Separation-related stress can be severe and significantly impact your cat’s health and quality of life.

-Separation stress is usually a diagnosis of exclusion, which means that your veterinarian will likely want to rule out other possible reasons for their behavior first.
-Before you assume your cat has separation issues, take them to the vet for a checkup to make sure there are no underlying medical reasons for their behavior.
+Before you assume your cat is stressed when separated from you, take them to the vet for a checkup to make sure there are no underlying medical reasons for their behavior.

 Causes of separation stress

 Cats develop separation stress for many reasons, and it can occur at any time in their lives.
-And every cat is unique, so the reasons why cats have stress related to separation may differ from cat to cat, too.
-There are genetic components as well as environmental factors when it comes to cats’ separation stress.
+Every cat is unique, so the reasons why cats have stress related to separation may differ from cat to cat, too.
 For example, some breeds like Siamese and Burmese cats are more prone to experiencing separation stress.

 • Cats who live exclusively indoors